 The Psychological Impact of Verbal Abuse

-Verbal abuse and gaslighting started early in one young woman's life, but really escalated as she became more independent.
+Verbal abuse and gaslighting started early in one young woman's life but really escalated as she became more independent.
 This is how she thinks it shaped her:

 "I’m very critical of myself and overly sensitive.
 I have a very poor, almost dysmorphic self-image even though I’ve accomplished a great deal.
 I over-analyze other people’s intentions in anticipation of rejection.
 I’m not overly social and can be very negative.
 I wonder if I seek out depressed feelings—I like melancholy songs or stories.
 One of my greatest fears and motivators is not being enough for someone I care about."

 In textbook terms, this woman suffers from rejection sensitivity and low self-esteem, has an anxious/preoccupied style of attachment, and is prone to rumination and perhaps depression—and all of this co-exists with high achievement in the world.
-She’s hardly alone, and demonstrates the lasting impact of verbal abuse in childhood.
+She’s hardly alone and demonstrates the lasting impact of verbal abuse in childhood.
 If you want to get a sense of how abuse affects a person’s life, self-image, and thought processes in the long-term, imagine skipping a stone over water and then watching the ripple effect.
 There’s the direct effect of the verbal abuse in the moment, which inflicts deep emotional pain.
 In most cases, this is an established pattern of repetitive behavior, so in addition to the cycle of pain, the child also develops coping mechanisms, many of them maladaptive.

-A verbally abused child may arm herself against the pain, which only lessens her already impaired ability to manage negative emotion and self-soothe.
+A verbally abused child may arm herself against the pain, which only lessens her already impaired ability to manage negative emotions and self-soothe.
 Babies learn to self-regulate and comfort themselves through attuned parenting, but the verbally abusive parent is completely unattuned.
-A child under the care of an abusive parent may be constantly flooded with feelings which further limit the growth of his or her emotional intelligence, a skill set built on identifying emotions and processing them.
+A child under the care of an abusive parent may be constantly flooded with feelings that further limit the growth of his or her emotional intelligence, a skill set built on identifying emotions and processing them.
 In the wake of continued verbal aggression, it’s hard for a child to sort out whether he or she is feeling afraid, shamed, hurt, or angry.

 Finally, the internalization of the messages conveyed—those diminishing, hypercritical, and shaming words and phrases—changes one's personality, self-esteem, and behavior.
 “Self-criticism,” the common term for this, sounds far more benign than it actually is because it can verge dangerously on self-hatred and be hobbling in the extreme.
 This is the habit of mind that ascribes every glitch, setback, or failure to ingrained flaws in character, leading someone to think, “I failed because I’m too stupid and worthless to do anything else," or, “No wonder she left.
 Who could ever truly love me?”